 - 1. Conformation is not to be considered in judging of this class. - Transition of gaits is to be performed smoothly with light rein and light mouth contact.
-Animals must be brought to a walk between all gaits. - 3.
-Saddle Seat Pleasure will be judged on performance, manners and suitability at the walk, trot (equivalent breed gait) and canter, both ways of the ring. - 4.
-If asked to back, animal must stand quietly and back readily. - 5.
-Animal should display style and attractive carriage of head and tail. - 6.
+Animals must be brought to a walk between all gaits. - Saddle Seat Pleasure is judged on performance, manners, and suitability at the walk, trot (equivalent breed gait), and canter, both ways of the ring. - 4.
+If asked to back, animal must stand quietly and back readily. - Animal should display style and attractive carriage of head and tail. - 6.
 An animated but controlled manner is desired. - 7.
-Walk Brisk, true, flat-footed and ground covering - Trot (equivalent breed gait) Brisk, cadenced, easy and balanced.
-Rider should post to a trot but not to the equivalent breed gait or rack. - 9.
-Canter Smooth, unhurried, collected and straight on both leads. - 10.
-Extended gaits shall not may be asked for. - 11.
-Extreme speed, slowness, breaking gait, or incorrect leads will be penalized. - 12.
-If Saddle Seat Pleasure and Gaited Saddle Seat Pleasure classes are offered at the same show; horses trotting in gaited classes; or showing at the alternate gait in Saddle Seat Pleasure, should be judged as not performing one of the required class gaits.
+Walk: Brisk, true, flat-footed, and ground-covering. - 8.
+Trot (equivalent breed gait): Brisk, cadenced, easy, and balanced.
+Rider should post to a trot but not to the equivalent breed gait or rack. - Canter: Smooth, unhurried, collected, and straight on both leads. - 10.
+Extended gaits may be asked for. - Extreme speed, slowness, breaking gait, or incorrect leads are penalized. - 12.
+If Saddle Seat Pleasure and Gaited Saddle Seat Pleasure classes are offered at the same show, horses trotting in gaited classes, or showing at the alternate gait in Saddle Seat Pleasure, should be judged as not performing one of the required class gaits.